tripal/tripal_doc/docs/dev_guide/module_dev/buddies/dbxref.rst

 upsertDbxref()
 ^^^^^^^^^^^^^^^^

-Updates a record if it exists, or inserts it if it does not, in the chado `dbxref <https://laceysanderson.github.io/chado-docs/db/tables/dbxref.html>`_ table.
+Updates a record if it exists, or inserts it if it does not, in the chado `dbxref <https://laceysanderson.github.io/chado-docs/db/tables/dbxref.html>`_ table, and returns a ChadoBuddyRecord describing the updated record.
 Only keys designated with a Ⓠ are used for the query to find the record to update if it already exists.

 Usage: ``$chado_buddy_records = $dbxref_instance->insertDbxref($values, $options);``